MicrosoftDocs/customer-insights/ci-docs/audience-insights/diagnostics.md

 - You have an active [Azure Subscription](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/).
 - You have [Administrator](permissions.md#administrator) permissions in Customer Insights.
 - You have the **Contributor** and **User Access Administrator** role on the destination resource on Azure.
-The resource can either be an Azure Storage account or Azure Event Hub.
+The resource can be an Azure Storage account, an Azure Event Hub or an Azure Log Analytics workspace.
 For more information, see [Add or remove Azure role assignments using the Azure portal](https://docs.microsoft.com/azure/role-based-access-control/role-assignments-portal).
-- Ensure that the [Destination requirements](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostic-settings#destination-requirements) for Azure Storage or Azure Event Hub are met.
+- Ensure that the [Destination requirements](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostic-settings#destination-requirements) for Azure Storage, Azure Event Hub or Azure Log Analytics are met.
 - You have at least the **Reader** role on the resource group the resource belongs to.

-  > [!Warning]
-  > Azure Data Lake Storage Gen2 accounts are not currently supported as a destination for diagnostic settings even though they may be listed as a valid option in the Azure portal.

 ### Set up diagnostics with Azure Monitor